Memorial Conference Grant

 Memorial Conference Grants are awarded to current members in honor of a deceased NEAIR member who made significant contributions to the organization.
 The intent of this program is to financially support members who would otherwise not be able to attend the conference, particularly individuals who plan to share their knowledge and expertise with the NEAIR community.
 Grants are awarded to two NEAIR members to help defray the costs of attending the Annual Conference.

-The call for applications for the 2019 conference will open on July 2019.
+The call for applications for the 2019 conference is now open; the deadline for completed submissions is August 30, 2019.

 For the 2019 Annual Conference in Newport, RI will have a maximum award of $800 each.